prathamrao021/HelperHub/docs/sprint2/Sprint2.md

 14. Refactored Navbar component to use consistent button naming and improve skill selection UI in EditVolunteerProfile

 15. Implemented Delete Button for users to delete their account.

+16. Refactored the NavBar component to be more flexible to accomodate for seamless login and logout.